modelEAU/meteaudata/README.md

 ## Features

-- Robust time series manipulation and transformation capabilities.
 - Detailed metadata management for time series data.
 - Built-in support for serialization and deserialization of data and metadata.
 - Customizable processing steps for various data transformations such as interpolation, resampling, and averaging.
-- Utilities for zipping directories and handling temporary files.

 ## Installation